 Enter the date of the most recent disease evaluation.
-Report the date the blood/urine was collected for the laboratory evaluations (e.g., SPEP/UPEP, serum/urine immunofixation) or report the date the bone marrow was collected for pathological evaluation.
-A PET scan may be used if a PET scan was previously obtained and only in limited circumstances (e.g., plasmacytomas, lytic lesions).
+Report the date the blood/urine was collected for the laboratory evaluations (e.g., SPEP/UPEP, serum/urine immunofixation) or report the date the bone marrow

-If the exact date is not known, use the process described for reporting partial or unknown dates in General Instructions, Guidelines for Completing Forms.
+If the exact date is not known, use the process described for reporting partial or unknown dates in General

+Instructions, Guidelines for Completing Forms.

-Current Status of Amyloidosis for this Reporting Period (for Amyloid Patients Only)
+Q137-162: Current Status of Amyloidosis for this Reporting Period (for Amyloid Patients Only)